 Categories: Asia, Recipes

-Recipes From Afar: Som Tam Salad, Thailand
+Recipes From Afar: Som Tam, Thailand

 It was our first night in Chiang Mai.
 After a 24-hour journey of buses, overnight trains, and general mishap, all my friend Noele and I wanted were long showers and a great meal.
 Before this trip, we’d had dreams of Thailand’s notorious midnight raves, but even then, our real draw to the “country of smiles” was the food.
 We wanted authentic pad Thai, exotic fruits, robust coffee—all of it.

-We found our addiction early on.
+We found our favorite dish early on.
 We were seated at the night market, surrounded by one of everything—heaping plates of fried rice, stir-fried seafood with sprigs of leafy basil—but our forks couldn’t stop dipping into the som tam.
 The spicy green-papaya salad has long been a favorite in many areas of Southeast Asia, with names like bok l’hong in Cambodia and tam som in Laos—and is a standard dish at just about every Thai restaurant, anywhere—but it reigns supreme in Thailand, where it’s eaten at any time of the day and is loved for its high flavor and low calorie count.

 Ingredients for som tam, Thai papaya salad